EnderQuestMC/ColdCaller/README.md

 # ColdCaller

 ColdCaller is a program that orchestrates cold calling Discord users with spam messages.

-At runtime, it will create some user tokens.
+At the moment, it can only use predefined users.
+In the future, it will create users at runtime.

 ## Configuration